|Late Binding - Myths and Reality|

-Late binding – the accepted wisdom is that it’s complicated, advanced and VB does it better than C#.
-We explain that it’s easy and C# and VB are equally good at it.
+Late binding in .NET – the accepted wisdom is that it’s complicated, advanced and VB does it better than C#.
+We explain that it’s easy and C# and VB are equally good at it and illuminate what is going on in other languages.

 The concepts of late and early binding can be confusing, mainly because they aren’t really as different as they might first seem.